Hawaii AG to release first report from probe into deadly Maui wildfires on Wednesday | KRDO

 (CNN) — The first phase of findings from a comprehensive investigation into the August 2023 wildfires in Maui, the deadliest in the US in more than a century, will be released on Wednesday by Hawaii’s attorney general.

-Hawaii Attorney General Anne Lopez, who is leading the review of officials’ response to the catastrophic wildfires, will speak at an 11 a.m. news conference Wednesday to discuss the findings of the report, which her office conducted in partnership with the Fire Safety Research Institute.
+Hawaii Attorney General Anne Lopez, who is leading the review of officials’ response to the catastrophic wildfires, will speak at an 11 a.m.
+(5 p.m.
+ET) news conference Wednesday to discuss the findings of the report, which her office conducted in partnership with the Fire Safety Research Institute.

 The first phase of the report analyzes “how the fire incident unfolded, based on science, during the first 24 to 72 hours of the fire and its aftermath, and includes a comprehensive timeline of events,” the attorney general said in a March news release.